Wandering Tribe Booking Conditions

-In accordance with EU Regulation 2111/2005 we are required to advise you of the actual carrier operating your flight/connecting flight/transfer.
+We are required to advise you of the actual carrier operating your flight/connecting flight/transfer.
 We do this by listing carriers to be used or likely to be used as set out on our Website or confirmed to you by us.
 You will be advised of the specific airline operating your flight and aircraft type with your flight confirmation and flight schedules.
 Any changes to the actual airline after you have received your flights confirmation will be notified to you as soon as possible and in all cases at check-in or at the boarding gate.
 A change of airline, aircraft type or alteration of your outward/return flights by less than 12 hours is deemed to be a minor change.
 In the event that you choose to cancel your holiday as a result of such change, our normal scale of cancellation charges set out in Clause 5 will apply.
 Flight timings are provided by the airlines and are subject to weather conditions, air traffic control and all passengers checking in on time.
 We can give no guarantee that the flight will depart at the time shown on your flight confirmation.
 Where an airline is unable to operate your confirmed domestic flights, travel by road or railway may be an alternative.
-Force Majeure:

 Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation where the performance of our contractual obligations is prevented or affected by or you otherwise suffer any damage or loss as a result of ‘force majeure’.
 In these booking conditions ‘force majeure’ means any event which we or the supplier of the service(s) in question could not, even with all due care, foresee or avoid.